Introduction To Property Maintenance

 Where can I progress?

-You may want to develop your skills further and apply to study for one of the many Construction skills we have avialable
+You may want to develop your skills further and apply to study for one of the many Construction courses that we have available - Plumbing or Joinery.

 Course costs